 1. Dove was officially recognised for its no-animal testing commitment

 Dove, our largest Beauty & Personal Care brand, became officially cruelty-free.
 In October it was recognised for its commitment to not conduct tests on animals by People for the Ethical Treatment of Animals (PETA).
-And we announced our support for Be Cruelty-Free – a campaign run by Humane Society International for a worldwide ban on animal testing for cosmetics.
-Find out more about our commitment.
+And we announced our support for Be Cruelty-Free – a campaign run by Humane Society International for a worldwide ban on animal testing for cosmetics. more about our commitment.

 2. We explored new ways of tackling plastic waste

-And in Indonesia, our pilot plant is using innovative new technology to recover polyethylene from single-use plastic sachets – widely used in emerging markets – to produce high-quality polymers for new sachets.
+And in Indonesia, is using innovative new technology to recover polyethylene from single-use plastic sachets – widely used in emerging markets – to produce high-quality polymers for new sachets.
 It’s all part of our commitment to ensure that all our plastic packaging will be reusable, recyclable or compostable by 2025.